aluedtke7/piradio/README.md

 interferences in the speakers.
 I bought the noise filter (ground loop isolator, the black round tube at the bottom of the photo) from a big american online warehouse.

-It's also possible to connect a Bluetooth speaker to the raspberry pi, but I haven't tried that.
+It's also possible to connect a Bluetooth speaker to the raspberry pi, but I haven't tried that (yet).

-#### Power Supply
-As power supply I will use a usb power bank that is connected via a switch cable to the raspberry.
-This way I can turn the power on and off.

 ### Software
-The software is written in GO (1.13) and it uses the `mplayer` for the heavy lifting part (music streaming etc.).
+The software is written in GO (1.14) and it uses the `mplayer` for the heavy lifting part (music streaming etc.).
 There are currently 4 (self describing)  buttons:

 - next station